Human Research Ethics Committee

 - Guidelines Approved under Section 95A of the Privacy Act 1988

-- World Medical Association, Declaration of Helsinki (2008) - Medical Principles for Medical Research Involving Human Subjects
+- World Medical Association, Declaration of Helsinki (2008) - Ethical Principles for Medical Research Involving Human Subjects

 - Access to data from the Commonwealth Electoral Roll for the purposes of research